dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 ### [Every Sociophysical Body Has A Brain](#every-sociophysical-body-has-a-brain)

+- tie in the establishment of "agency" of non-corporeal and/or artifical entities. whether metaphysical or the unconscious shadows thereof, how do epistemics themselves demostrate agency, while being purely ephemeral (and whose "knowability" is transient)

+- how do social groups present themselves as vesicles (or vessels) for the manisfestation of agency for these non-corporeal entities?
+  - as for the metaphysical root basis of these ideas, how does the (Marxist or Hegelian conception for) these ideas determine the dynamics of socioepistemic morphology?

-However, just like every physical body has a brain, every sociophysical body has a brain and nerves.
+(However), just like every physical body has a brain, every sociophysical body has a brain and nerves.
 The Rothschilds or the other (illustriously vague) "Illuminati" families are the sociophysical brains that control mechinations in society.
 They